 Often known as a natural supplement for urinary health, cranberries have many additional benefits.
 They are a natural source of vitamins C, E, and K. Also, like blueberries, they are low in calories and fats, but high in fiber and antioxidants.

-With all of these nutrients, cranberries can be a good addition to complement your dog’s health.
+With all of these nutrients, cranberries for dogs can be a good addition to complement their diet.
 However, you should not feed your dog raw cranberries, because dogs have a difficult time digesting them.
 Instead, you can find cranberry supplements or treats with cranberries as an ingredient to share this superfood with your pup.

 Who would have thought that this plant taking over your garden could actually be a superfood?
 Dandelion greens — the stem and leaf parts of the plant — are a natural source of vitamins A, C, K, D, and B. In addition, they have minerals like calcium, potassium, and prebiotics like inulin.

 Dandelion greens are known by herbalists to be the “perfect plant medicine” and are often used to improve liver function and aid digestion.
 They are also a good source of flavonoids, which can help reduce the risk of disease.

 Salmon is an excellent source of protein, good fats, and amino acids.
 It supports a healthy immune system, in addition to promoting joint and brain health.
 It is often recommended as a heart-healthy food for humans.